dankegel/ciwrap/README.txt

 ok, we'll just point the Windows buildslave at the Linux buildmaster you set up previously.

-Here's how to get this example going on cygwin:
+Here's how to get this example going on cygwin.
+(You'll probably want to run Cygwin Terminal as an administrator, and either log in as user buildbot or change the kludgy BUILDUSER=buildbot line in *.sh.)

 1) download http://cygwin.com/setup.exe to c:\cygpkgs\setup.exe